-Consumer packaged goods (CPG) are products with a short lifespan and recognizable packaging customers buy regularly.
+Consumer packaged goods (CPG) are products with a short lifespan and recognizable packaging that customers buy regularly.
 Examples include foods, clothes, drinks, products for cleaning, cosmetics, etc.

 In this article, we’ll compare CPG and retail companies, explore consumer packaged goods trends, and see several examples.

-It’s essential to distinguish between CPG and retail businesses.
-So, let’s proceed to figure it out.
+It’s essential to distinguish between CPG and retail businesses, so let’s proceed to figure it out.

 Now that you see the difference, it’s time to walk you through some trends.

 Digital technologies empowered the CPG industry to grow and prosper.
 Lately, the sector has undergone some major changes.
 Now people are closely acquainted with online orders, address delivery, and even personalized products.
 The industry continues to introduce new trends:

 - Omnichannel marketing strategy.
 Consumers have different shopping behaviors.
 That’s why brands should analyze customers’ interests and preferences in products and communication channels.
 Besides, it’s advisable to optimize your company’s activity across different marketing platforms to lead your clients through all the stages of their consumer journey.
 Omnichannel marketing implies inbound marketing methods and channels that help acquire new consumers.

 - Private labels.
 Many brands consider creating their private labels.
 This process can occur in any industry: cosmetics, food, clothes, accessories, etc. Private label products are goods that customers can find only in a specific store.
 This way, brands increase their profits and attract new customers.